-With all of the ice dam inspections we’ve done, we’ve looked at a ton of leaking houses.
+With all of the ice dam inspections we’ve done, we’ve found a lot of roofs leaking during the winter.
 For each photo in the series below, we created a duplicate of the original image, then overlaid a thermal image on top of the original.
 It’s pretty easy to identify the wet areas in the thermal images, but they’re not apparent in the original photos.
 The homes shown below had roof leaks from ice dams.

 Hot Spots In Attics

 Warm attics cause snow to melt, which is what causes ice dams.
-We’ve found an infrared camera to be invaluable while troubleshooting the causes of ice dams.
+We’ve found an infrared camera to be invaluable while troubleshooting the causes of ice dams and frost in attics.

 The photo below shows a warm spot in an attic that we never would have identified without an infrared camera.
 The culprit was a flush-mounted light fixture with light bulbs that had too high of a wattage.
 We don’t make a habit of taking apart light fixtures to check the wattage on light bulbs, but we’ll do it if something tips us off.

 Uninsulated ductwork in an attic is also a problem; the heat loss is quite obvious with an infrared camera.
 The photo below came from an attic with an insulation value of R-60.
 Who would have thought it?

 Recessed lights are a huge contributor to warm attics, whether they’re airtight or not.